DOES THE KONA CONTAINER GUY ONLY SERVICE KAILUA-KONA/THE BIG ISLAND?

 Yes.
 We provide a full range of services for less than container load (LCL) shipping.
 We provide door to door service, or you can choose to pick up or drop off at your shipping or receiving port.
 We offer optional full packing services, which includes palletizing your entire shipment!
 You also have the option to do it yourself.

 how long will it take for my container and/or auto to get to hawaii?

-Total transit time from the west coast to Hawaii is approximately 2 weeks.
+Total transit time for household goods shipments from the west coast to Hawaii is approximately 2 weeks.
+Total transit time for auto shipments is approximately 3-4 weeks.
 This includes ocean sailing, processing, loading, and offloading.
 Generally speaking, containers and vehicles take the same amount of time.
 Vehicles are more susceptible to an additional one-week delay during peak seasons.
 We keep our customers informed by providing target timelines, tracking information, and regular updates.
 We offer courtesy 24/7 customer support for all current clients.

 how far in advance should i book my move?